Why Most Leadership Programs Don’t Change Behavior

 In the middle of conflict.

-In the middle of limited time, unclear expectations and deeply ingrained habits.
+In the middle of limited time, ambiguity and deeply ingrained habits.

 That’s why leadership growth has to be reinforced after the learning moment, not just inspired during it.